grind-kit/grind-kit-backend/README.md

 6. To migrate the database, run `docker-compose exec app python manage.py migrate` while the container is running

+## Seeding the Database

+Grind Kit relies on seeded data from the open source XIVAPI to function properly.
+To seed the database, run the following command:

+`docker-compose exec app python manage.py seed_data`

+This will seed the database with the following:
+- Content Finder Conditions

+Please note that the XIVAPI is limited to 20 requests per second.
+To avoid hitting this limit, the seed command will pause for 1 second after every 20 requests.
+As a result, the seed command may take a while to complete.
+It is highly recommended that you run this command sparingly.

 ## Running Tests

 - Run `docker-compose exec app python manage.py test` while the container is running to run all tests